Moving to Bakersfield CA could possibly be the worst decision of your life…

 And all of this pollution negatively affects the air quality.

-Meaning fresh air might be hard to come by.
+That means fresh air might be hard to come by.
 So I’d suggest investing in one of those masks Bane wore in the Batman movies if you plan to move.

 Unlike many popular cities, Bakersfield doesn’t have a strong public transportation system.